 What is a pillar crypt at Knossos?

-A pillar crypt is a type of room found at Knossos and other Minoan sites: a ground-floor, basement-like chamber, usually windowless and dim, with one or more square-built stone pillars standing at its centre.
-At Knossos a pair of these rooms, known as the pillar crypts, lies in the west wing of the palace, the main religious quarter, and they are among the most distinctive sacred spaces of the building.
-The central pillars are partly structural, helping to support the upper storeys, yet the crypts are generally understood as cult rooms rather than mere basements, because of their location among the religious rooms, their dim and secluded character, and above all the sacred double-axe symbols carved on the pillars.
+A pillar crypt is a room type found at Knossos and other Minoan sites.
+It is a ground-floor, basement-like chamber, usually windowless and dim, with square-built stone pillars standing at its centre.
+At Knossos a pair of these rooms, known as the pillar crypts, lies in the west wing of the palace.
+That wing was the main religious quarter, and the crypts are among the most distinctive sacred spaces of the building.

 What are the double-axe signs in the pillar crypts?

-Carved into the stone blocks of the central pillars in the Knossos pillar crypts are repeated signs of the double axe, or labrys, the most important and sacred symbol of Minoan religion.
-The double axe, a stylised axe with two opposed blades, appears throughout Knossos, on walls, objects and offerings, and its presence cut into the pillars is the strongest single piece of evidence that the crypts were sacred rather than ordinary basement rooms.
-These incised signs effectively mark the pillars, and the rooms around them, as holy, dedicating them to the cult associated with the labrys.
+Carved into the stone blocks of the central pillars are repeated signs of the double axe, or labrys.
+This was the most important and sacred symbol of Minoan religion.
+The double axe is a stylised axe with two opposed blades on a single shaft.
+It appears throughout Knossos, on walls, objects and offerings.
+Its presence cut into the pillars is the strongest single piece of evidence that the crypts were sacred rather than ordinary basement rooms.

 What were the pillar crypts used for?

-The pillar crypts are interpreted as cult rooms used for Minoan religious ritual, with the central pillar itself serving as the sacred focus of the room.
-The idea is that the pillar was venerated as a holy object or as the dwelling or embodiment of a deity or sacred power, a form of worship in which a column or pillar stands for the divine, known from other evidence in Minoan religion.
-Practical traces support a ritual use: some pillar crypts contain stone-lined channels, basins or vessel-stands around or near the pillar, which are interpreted as provision for pouring libations or making offerings that drained or collected there.
+The pillar crypts are read as cult rooms used for Minoan religious ritual.
+The central pillar itself served as the sacred focus of the room.
+The idea is that the pillar was venerated as a holy object, or as the dwelling or embodiment of a deity or sacred power.
+This is a form of worship in which a column or pillar stands for the divine, known from other evidence in Minoan religion.